 Brothers should meet daily for a short Mashwara.

-• The Mashwara should be done after a prayer.
-It is recommended to do this Mashwara after Fajr so that brothers will start the day with the Fikr (mindset) of Da’wa.
+- The Mashwara should happen after a prayer.
+It is best to do this Mashwara after Fajr so that brothers will start the day with the Fikr (mindset) of Da’wa.

-• The Mashwara should be very brief, around 5 minutes average.
+- The Mashwara should be very brief, around 5 minutes on average.

-• It should consist of asking what was done yesterday, and what will be done today.
+- It should cover what was done yesterday and what will be done today.